ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 thom: TOS texts are not machine readable. this would just not work at scale. impractical. you can put a pointer if you like, but it would not be useful.

-martin: we have link relations and there's a link relation called terms of service. but others might also be useful. tha'ts already present in http, but if you care about this, adding some generic linking capability in robtos.txt that might be interesting. but also since you're getting robots over http, you could put in a link that way. the qquestion is to what extent is it bound to the resources in robots.txt.
+martin: we have link relations and there's a link relation called terms of service. but others might also be useful. that's already present in http, but if you care about this, adding some generic linking capability in robots.txt that might be interesting. but also since you're getting robots over http, you could put in a link that way. the question is to what extent is it bound to the resources in robots.txt.

-mnot: web linking rfc also has the concept of an application, such as what are the link relations that are meaningful in that contenxt. perhaps beyond the scope.
+mnot: web linking rfc also has the concept of an application, such as what are the link relations that are meaningful in that context. perhaps beyond the scope.

 mark gray: is this going to take a single value, or multiple values? many sites have more than one source of terms.